WHAT ARE WE GOING TO ASSESS?

 -MANAGEMENT

-The following table (Table 1) shows the data collection format used for the primary safety assessment.
+The following table (Table 1) shows the data collection format used

-The 10 attributes were chosen in the idea to assess various workplaces- with different activities.
-The auditor could change these attributes- taking into account however to have a unitary structure for the plant assessment.
+attributes- taking into account however to have a unitary structure for the

 The place of each attribute could be found in the figure...

-The theory behind the assessment is considering that each workplace could be described by:
+The theory behind the assessment is considering that each

 -its human resource, including also experience at work;